Taking medication overseas? What you need to know about travelling with prescription drugs and how it impacts your travel insurance

 Travelling overseas with prescription drugs can quickly become a nightmare if you’re not prepared and don’t know the local laws regarding prescription medications.
 This guide looks at how travel insurance treats claims for prescription medication, what you’ll need to do before heading off including who to see, what you need to about travelling with prescription drugs and what to do in an emergency.

 Are prescription drugs covered by travel insurance?

 Most standard travel insurance policies do not cover loss or theft of prescription drugs.
 If you’ll be taking regular medication during your trip, you generally won't be able to find cover for them as the drugs are for a pre-existing condition.
 However, if you are hospitalised overseas and are prescribed medication for a new aliment, you may be able to make a claim under the overseas medical section of your policy.
-Bare in mind that there may be an excess to take into account.
-This will ultimately decide whether or not making a claim for prescription medication is worth it or not.

 Policies designed for senior travellers, travellers with disabilities and those with pre-existing medical conditions often include cover for medications.
 Your pre-existing condition will need to be declared, assessed and approved by your insurer before you’ll be able to purchase such a policy.
 Whether you can or not will depend on what your condition is, whether it’s under control and whether your doctor and your insurer consider you fit to travel.

 Even if your travel insurance covers medication, you may not be reimbursed for the entire amount of your loss.
 It will depend on how much your prescriptions cost to replace while you’re overseas.
 A drug that is subsidised under the Pharmaceutical Benefits Scheme (PBS) in Australia, for instance, may not be in a country such as the USA where replacement drugs may be very expensive due to that country’s costly health care system.

 |United States of America||Learn more|